jayelm/decisiontrees/README.md

     python id3.py filename.csv --decide

-That's currently pretty much all there is to it, where `--decide` is a flag indicating REPL functionality.
+The decision rules for the decision tree can also be printed with the `--rules` flag.

+Learning from testing and training sets is also supported.
+Try this as test data:

+    python id3.py example_data/breast-cancer-training.csv -t example_data/breast-cancer-testing.csv

+Support for outputting testing set predictions to CSV will be added soon.

 See `python id3.py --help` for more details.

 ### dtree.py

 A very simple recursively defined class used to represent decision trees.

+### example_data

+Has a couple of data sets of varying complexity.
+Breast cancer data taken from [UCI Machine Learning](http://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/) and modified to fit script requirements.

 ## Todo